google/WebFundamentals/src/content/en/fundamentals/media/mobile-web-video-playback.md

 pretty simple: a `<div>` root element contains a `<video>` media element and a `<div>` child element dedicated to video controls.

-Video controls will cover a play/pause button, a fullscreen button, seek backward and forward buttons, and some elements for current time, duration and time tracking.
+Video controls will cover later a play/pause button, a fullscreen button, seek backward and forward buttons, and some elements for current time, duration and time tracking.